CarlottaMnt/carlottamnt.github.io/_pages/teaching.md

 # <center> Teaching and Tutorials </center>
 - - -
+**An introduction to UL HPC supercomputers: performances, functionalities and accessibility.
+2022-2023** <br/>
+<small>[ <a href="#/" onclick="visib('abstract')">Overview</a> | [Slides][slides]]</small>

+<div id="abstract" style="display: none; text-align: justify; line-height: 1.2" ><small>
+High-performance computers, also known as supercomputers, are specialized machines that perform highly advanced and complex computing tasks.
+They can solve problems that are too large or complex for regular computers.
+Since 2007, the University of Luxembourg (UL) has been operating a sizeable academic HPC facility that remains one of the references for HPC implementations within the country, offering a cutting-edge research infrastructure to Luxembourg public research.
+In this lunch session, I illustrate the HPC computational abilities.
+I discuss some UL HPC functionalities.
+Finally, I present some technical requirements for accessing and using this tool.
+</small><br><br/></div>

+[slides]:{{ site.baseurl }}{% link assets/files/HPC_Talk_CompetenceCenter.pdf %}

 **Introduction to Machine learning methods.
 2022-2023** <br/>
 <small>[ <a href="#/" onclick="visib('tutorial')">Tutorials</a> | [Overview][overview]]</small>